Jesmond

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Jesmond's income level is lower than average nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb of Jesmond has a lower income level compared to national averages according to latest Australian Taxation Office (ATO) data aggregated by AreaSearch for financial year 2023.
 The median income among taxpayers in Jesmond is $46,128 and the average income stands at $54,960.
-These figures compare to Rest of NSW's median income of $52,390 and average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Jesmond would be approximately $50,215 (median) and $59,829 (average) as of September 2025.
-Census 2021 income data shows household, family and personal incomes in Jesmond all fall between the 9th and 11th percentiles nationally.
-The earnings profile indicates that the $1,500 - 2,999 bracket dominates with 29.9% of residents (1,100 people), aligning with the region where this cohort likewise represents 29.9%.
-Housing affordability pressures are severe in Jesmond, with only 74.8% of income remaining, ranking at the 6th percentile nationally.
+These figures compare to Regional NSW's median income of $52,390 and average income of $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for Jesmond as of September 2025 would be approximately $50,215 (median) and $59,829 (average).
+According to Census 2021 income data, household, family, and personal incomes in Jesmond all fall between the 9th and 11th percentiles nationally.
+The earnings profile shows that the $1,500 - $2,999 bracket dominates with 29.9% of residents (1,103 people), aligning with the regional trend where this cohort also represents 29.9%.
+Housing affordability pressures are severe in Jesmond, with only 74.8% of income remaining after housing costs, ranking at the 6th percentile nationally.

 Frequently Asked Questions - Income